digao-dalpiaz/DzHTMLText/README.md

 ## What's New

+- 06/13/2021 (Version 3.6)

+   - New HTMLToPlainText function, removing HTML tags and unescaping special HTML identifiers.

+<details>
+  <summary>Click here to view the entire changelog</summary>

 - 04/21/2021 (Version 3.5)

    - Fixed `<LI>` tag incorrect overlap painting when using multiple items in the same line of HTML code.

-<details>
-  <summary>Click here to view the entire changelog</summary>

 - 03/31/2021 (Version 3.4)